bgautijonsson/bgautijonssondotcom/content/post/2022-02-09-forest-plots-with-built-in-tables/index.markdown

 ### The Table

-To make the table look nice I convert the numbers to text and clean them up so that the text is justified nicely when plotting it
+To make the table look nice I convert the numbers to text and clean them up so that the text is justified nicely when plotting it.
+I did some manual tuning of the margins to make the plot and table line up nicely.

 ```r